davidgasquez/handbook/content/random.md

 - How valuable it would be giving your DNA to a competent advertising company?
 They could be able to profile and predict users with significantly higher personal accuracy.
   - This is analogous to the 1800s when people disagreed over whether one should let a camera take your photo.
 Ff sequencing prices and mobility continue to advance at current rates, in 30 years your DNA could be sequenced thousands of times a day, everywhere you go in public (the same way you're recorded with security cameras).

+## Blockchain

+- A blockchain is a decentralised database.
+Cryptocurrencies are a digital version of money.
+  - Originally, currencies were actual precious metals, like gold and silver coins.
+For the sake of portability, these were replaced with bank notes.
+Pieces of paper which entitled the bearer to a certain quantity of precious metal if they presented them to the bank.
+That system is known as the gold standard.
+  - The gold standard was abandoned in the middle of the 20th century.
+Now we have "fiat money", which is money that has value simply because everyone agrees it has value.
+The biggest difference between 20 real dollars and 20 Monopoly dollars now is that you can use the real dollars to pay taxes.
+  - Now that we have an easy way to do consensus in the internet, cryptocurrencies are simply a digial version of money.
+When you buy Bitcoin you're using the Blockchain to tell it to everyone.
+If you're going to spend more than you have, everyone will be able to see it!
+- Ethereum serves as a platform (turing complete) to create (blockchain) apps the same way Android/iOS does on mobile.
+- Forks in blockchain act like genetic mutations.
+The users will apply presusre and protocols will evolve.
+- Fat Protocols.
+- Protocol and Open Source Funding.
+  -  Open Source projects could have a protocol and incentive the economy.
+You could buy shares of Kubernetes, Tensorflow, Linux or contribute to gain tokens.
+This incentivices contributing and helping people.
+- Governance.
+- Blockchains is useful when these conditions are met:
+  - The resource is scarce (limited).
+  - Fungible (there isn’t a difference between two items. eg. storing files).
+All the coins are mutually interchangeable.
+  - The resource can be provided by a lot of people.